thangckt/thangckt.github.io/docs/cluster/compile/OpenMPI_4.md

 ???+ note

     - To use clang libc++, use this link `export CPPFLAGS="-nodefaultlibs -lc++ -lc++abi -lm -lc -lgcc_s -lgcc"`.
 But might not be used?
+    - To solve `error: unknown argument: '-soname'` --> [see this](https://github.com/CopernicaMarketingSoftware/PHP-CPP/issues/368)

 #### Building